piafle3005/group3/use-cases/use-case-14.md

-# USE CASE: 14 Report of all the top N populated cities in a region, where N is provided by the user.
+# USE CASE: 15 Report of all the top N populated cities in a country, where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information I want to create a report of all the top N populated cities in a specific region, with N provided by the user.
+As an employee that is working for an organisation that requires reporting on population information I want to create a report of all the top N populated cities in a specific country, with N provided by the user.

 ### Scope